gadgetmg/dynamic_channels/README.md

 2. Write your change
 3. Write tests for your change (if applicable)
 4. Run the tests, ensuring they all pass
-5. Submit a Merge Request
+5. Submit a Pull Request

 ## License and Authors